 - An LLC protects your personal assets.
-If a claim is raised within this structure, only your business assets are on the line (still no small thing, but better than everything you own).
+If a legal claim is raised within this structure, only your business assets are on the line (still no small thing, but better than everything you own as an individual).

 - It is easier to set up a business bank account and get business funding with an LLC vs. a sole proprietor.

 - Bookkeeping is more involved, as you will need to keep all personal and business finances separate to keep the liability protection than an LLC offers.